 Download details on the Wipe off 5 case study below:

 One of the TAC's top road safety objectives is to reduce speeding.
 The Wipe Off 5 campaign began in August 2001 to educate road users about the dangers of travelling, even a little, over the speed limit.
-Many drivers believe that driving 5 to 10 km/h is acceptable, but evidence shows that if Victorian drivers reduced their average speed by 5 km/h, up to 95 lives could be saved and 1300 serious injuries prevented in one year.
+Many drivers believe that driving 5 to 10 km/h over the posted speed limit is acceptable, but evidence shows that if Victorian drivers reduced their average speed by 5 km/h, up to 95 lives could be saved and 1300 serious injuries prevented in one year.

 There are many reasons why higher speed has a major influence on safety: